r-kupin/webserv/README.md

 Server checks whether access to requested location is prohibited with [`limit_except`](#Limit_except)
 #### Redirection
 If access is allowed, server then checks defined [redirection](#return), and bounces client with internal or external redirect, or returns specified code and custom message.
-#### File system
+#### Server-side handling
+##### Upload request
+If found location contains [upload_store](#upload_store)  - all requests to it will be treated as uploads.
+They have to:
+- Be POST
+- Have headers:
+	- `User-Agent`: only **curl** supported
+	- `Content-Type`: should have a `boundary` delimiter - a unique string that separates the individual parts of the message. `boundary` parameter is used to delineate the boundaries between different parts of the message body.
+	- `Content-Length`: corresponds to the size of the request body, which is bigger then the file itself, because it contains some metadata such as filename.
+- Have a body of the certain structure:
+	1. Start with delimiter preceded by `\r\n--`
+	2. Contain some file metadata (optional) followed by `\r\n\r\n` (mandatory)
+	3. Contain actual file contents
+	4. End up with delimiter preceded by `\r\n--`
+If amount of bytes processed corresponds with the value of `Content-Length` and the last thing received was delimiter - request is correct.
+Before the start of the upload process, server also checks the file being created to store this upload:
+- Check that the value of `upload_store` points indeed to the directory where we are supposed to create files
+- Check that file intended to store current upload doesn't already exist
+- Check that server has permissions to create the file
+- Check that server's storage has enough free space to store file If any of those fails - [503 Service Unavailable](#503)  will be returned
+##### CGI request
+##### Static request
-If no redirection is defined, server proceeds with checking for the existence of the requested resource.
+If found location doesn't contain any directives specifying that request should be uploaded or handled by CGI, server proceeds with checking for the existence of the requested resource.
-There are 2 types of requests - for file and for index.
+There are 2 types of static requests - for file and for index.
 If `path` part of the URL ends with `/` - this is an index request, otherwise - file request.
 That requests are handled differently.
-##### Synthetic location for file request
+###### Synthetic location for file request
 If `path` part of the URL has something after the last `/` symbol, it is assumed that it is a name of the file, that should be located in the root directory of the location, that preceded the filename.
 Depending on the result of the filesystem check server finishes response location:
 ```c++
 if (fs_status == NOTHING) {